RoboticExplorationLab/RExHopper/docs/ODriveSetup.md

 odrv0.save_configuration()
 ```

-## Optional Watchdog Timer
+## Optional

-This may force you to restart during testing, though.
+The watchdog timer may be useful for safety, but may force you to restart during testing.

+Starting up in closed loop control mode is probably unnecessary because the CAN bus can set up closed loop control when it's needed.

 ```
 odrv0.axis0.config.enable_watchdog = True
 odrv0.axis0.config.watchdog_timeout = 5 * 60  # 5 minutes
+odrv0.axis0.config.startup_closed_loop_control = True
 ```

 ## Useful functions